AdobeDocs/adobe-dev-console/src/pages/guides/projects/index.md

 However, all modifications to a project on the Developer Console are captured in the project's activity log.
 The activity log serves as a record of "who did what and when?", enabling an organization to track changes made to a project.

-Changes made to a project are retained as activity logs for **3 months**.
+Changes made to a project are retained as activity logs for **1 year**.
 You can also export the activity log records as a CSV file, if you wish to store them for longer.

 ![Project Activity Log](../../images/project-activity-log.png)